 A note on the pinhole post-processing workflow

 Post-processing determines the style and look of the finished picture.
-You as the photographer in charge of the artistic process can choose any style for your pictures you desire.
-For the pictures shown here, I have used a digital Lith style, there is no necessity for you to follow suit.
-However, I offer 121 tuition in all types of post-processing should you feel the need to strengthen your core photographic skills and knowledge.
+You as the photographer in charge of the artistic process can choose any style for your pictures.
+For the pictures shown here, I have used a digital Lith style.
+There is no necessity for you to follow suit.
+However, I offer 121 tuition in all types of post-processing should you feel the need to strengthen your core photographic skills.

 5 Taking pictures

 For the workshop, it is assumed you have a pinhole lens to fit your digital camera.
 However, I do have a Canon EF(s) and a Fujifilm X mount pinhole lenses that you may borrow for the day if you would like to.